2 children shot, injured on Chicago school playground

-CHICAGO (AP) — Two children have been shot at an elementary school playground in Chicago.
+CHICAGO (AP) — Investigators say two children were shot at a Chicago playground during a school picnic when someone in a car opened fire on nearby teenagers.

-Chicago police say a 7-year-old girl and a 13-year-old girl were shot Friday afternoon outside Warren Elementary School on the city’s South Side.
+Chicago police say a 7-year-old girl was shot in the leg and a 13-year-old girl was shot in the hand outside Warren Elementary School on Friday.

-Police spokesman Frank Giancamilli says one girl was shot in the hand and the other was shot in the thigh.
-He says both are in stable condition.

-Chicago Fire Department spokesman Larry Langford says authorities don’t believe the injuries are life-threatening.
-He says the girls were taken to Comer Children’s Hospital.
-The hospital says the girls’ families have asked that no details about their conditions be released.

 Most Read Stories